How to visit Buckingham Palace in 2025

 In winter and spring, Exclusive Guided small-group tours are available for selected dates.

-I’m most excited about the recent addition of a new East Wing Highlights Tour for 2025!.
-The East Wing is the front facade of the Palace facing the Mall, where the famous balcony is.
+An exciting recent addition for 2025 is a new guided East Wing Highlights Tour.
+The East Wing is the front facade of the Palace facing the Mall, and the location of the famous balcony.
 The rooms of this section are particularly sumptuous with Victorian era art and furnishings.
-It has been under construction for service years, as the entire palace has been undergoing necessary service updates.
+It has been under construction for several years, as the entire palace has been undergoing necessary service updates.
 But now these exclusive rooms are restored and ready!

 Tours are run by Royal Collection Trust, the charity that manages the public openings of the official royal residences and is also responsible for the Royal Collection, one of the most important art collections in the world.